 Electronic invoicing is mandatory for B2G supplies and optional for B2B and B2C supplies.

-However, the Greek authorities want to implement a nationwide B2B e-invoicing mandate as part of the e-invoicing reform.
+However, the Greek authorities are on the way to implementing a nationwide B2B e-invoicing mandate as part of the e-invoicing reform.
 The reform started in 2020 with the roll-out of the country’s e-audit scheme called myDATA.

 E-invoicing requirements across B2G, B2B and B2C transactions vary, making it a demanding task to stay on top of compliance with the country’s e-invoicing regulations.
 This page details the current status quo and will be updated as changes are enforced – be sure to bookmark it and revisit it to stay compliant.